Jaimeloeuf/jwts/README.md

         "alg": "HS256" // The algorithm used for the signature is HMAC SHA-256 }
     {
-        // Who this person is (sub, short for subject)
-        // What this person can access with this token (scope)
-        // When the token expires (exp)
-        // Who issued the token (iss, short for issuer)
         // These below declarations are known as Claims, because the token creator claims a set of assertions that can be used to ‘know’ things about the subject.
 Because the token is signed with a secret key, you can verify its signature and implicitly trust what is claimed.
         "exp": ,
         "iat": ,